 Things You Did Not Know About Rats: Facts And Types

-A mouse will try to defend itself with its front paws in a boxing position.
-However, the first rat-bite is usually fatal for the mouse.
-Mouse-killing is affected by hunger: captive-born wild rats, when raised with mice, will not kill the mice they are familiar with.
+A mouse will try to protect itself by boxing with its front paws.
+The first rat bite, however, is typically lethal for the mouse.
+Hunger influences mouse killing: captive-born wild rats trained with mice will not kill the mice they are accustomed to.

 Rat behavioral research has shown that rodents are actually fairly sociable creatures, with rats being among the most social.
 They love to live in a group with other rats and are quite close to their family.
 Rats are known as "commensal rodents" because of their capacity to form close bonds with people.
 Rats typically take advantage of their commensal capacity to live near humans by nesting within the house and eating human food when it is available, all without your knowledge.

 Do you ever wonder why rats are always so difficult to catch?
 Here's the answer: Rats are instinctively cautious of anything unfamiliar in their surroundings.
 It takes a day or two for rats to become used to the trap.
 As a consequence, don't be shocked if the effects aren't immediate when you put up the rat traps in their settings.
 It will take time for the traps to make an impact.

 Despite their reputation as a filthy species, rats are really believed to be a highly clean mammal that dislikes being dirty!
 Rats groom themselves on a daily basis, sometimes even more frequently than cats!

 Rats have weak eyesight, and they interpret some colors like shades of grey, just like color-blind humans.
 Rats have an extremely sensitive sense of touch through their whiskers, despite their lack of eyesight.
 They'll utilize their whiskers as a sensory cue to help them with everyday tasks like touching an object, navigating directions, and finding and discriminating food.